 p18 is the variable region of the Borrelia burgdorferi flagellin (an 18-kDa fragment).
 The IgG antibodies against the 18-kDa proteins are frequently detected in late Lyme disease infections.

 p21 protein is a member of the OspE-F gene family.
-Specific IgG antibodies against p21protein can be detected at either early- or late-stages of Lyme disease.
+Specific IgG antibodies against p21protein can be detected at either early or late stages of Lyme disease.

-Canine Ecinococcus Test
+Canine Echinococcus Test

-The Ecinococcus test is a highly sensitive test that detects the Echinococcus-specific IgG antibodies against Echinococcus granulosus and Echinococcus multilocularis in serum and plasma of infected dogs.
+The Echinococcus test is a highly sensitive test that detects the Echinococcus-specific IgG antibodies against Echinococcus granulosus and Echinococcus multilocularis in the serum and plasma of infected dogs.
 This test also enables differentiation between cystic and alveolar echinococcosis, caused by E. granulosus and E. multilocularis, respectively.
 This specific diagnostic test allows differentiating infections with E. granulosus and E. multilocularis, and detects the IgG antibodies to the following species-specific proteins:

 Em95 is E. multilocularis secreted protein, a dominant oncospheral antigen that is upregulated during oncosphere activation and is involved in cell adhesion.
 This is a host-protective antigen.